Washington (state): Taxes

 The state of Washington is one of seven states that do not levy a personal income tax.
+However, in March 2026, Washington governor Bob Ferguson signed Senate Bill 6346 into law, establishing the state's first income tax on household income exceeding $1 million per year, effective January 1, 2028.

 The state does not collect a corporate income tax or franchise tax either.
 Washington businesses are responsible for various other state levies, including the business and occupation tax (B & O), a gross receipts tax which charges varying rates for different types of businesses.

 Washington's state base sales tax is 6.5%, which is combined with a local sales tax that varies by locality.
 The combined state and local retail sales tax rates increase the taxes paid by consumers, depending on the variable local sales tax rates, generally between 7.5% and 10%.
 As of 2024, the combined sales tax rate in Seattle was 10.25%.
 The Snohomish County cities of Lynnwood, Mill Creek, Mukilteo are tied for the highest sales tax rate in the state at 10.6%.
 These taxes apply to services as well as products, but not most foods due to a 1977 ballot measure.
 However, prepared foods, dietary supplements, and soft drinks remain taxable.

 An excise tax applies to certain products such as gasoline, cigarettes, and alcoholic beverages.
 Property tax was the first tax levied in the state of Washington, and its collection accounts for about 30% of Washington's total state and local revenue.
 It continues to be the most important revenue source for public schools, fire protection, libraries, parks and recreation, and other special-purpose districts.